AriFordsham/GHCWiki/build-bot.md

+**Error: Macro BackLinks(BuildBot) failed**'Environment' object has no attribute 'get_db_cnx'

 # Current status

-Buildbot is currently down, and we are working on a replacement here: [ http://code.haskell.org/builder/](http://code.haskell.org/builder/)
+Buildbot is currently down, and we are working on a replacement here: [ http://darcs.haskell.org/builder/](http://darcs.haskell.org/builder/)

 # Setting up a nightly build